12:00-12:55 PM

 1:00-1:45 PM & 2:00-2:45 PM

-The Digital SAT, The ACT, and YOU: A Guide to Navigating College Admissions Testing
+The Digital SAT, The ACT, and YOU: What Families Need to Know About College Admissions Testing

-Travis Minor is the founder of Open Door Education, a trusted resource for expert tutoring and test preparation since 2011.
-With a B.S. in Secondary Education from the University of Vermont and an M.Ed. from Harvard’s Graduate School of Education, Travis began his teaching career in West Philadelphia, where he saw firsthand the impact of thoughtful, one-on-one instruction.
-As a leader in test preparation, he has helped thousands of students navigate the SAT and ACT with clarity and confidence.
+Travis Minor is the founder and CEO of Open Door Education, a trusted tutoring and test preparation organization serving Acton, Massachusetts, and surrounding communities since 2011.
+He holds a B.S. in Secondary Education from the University of Vermont and an M.Ed. from Harvard’s Graduate School of Education.
+A founding board member of the National Test Prep Association, Travis is a nationally recognized leader in admissions testing and has helped thousands of students navigate the SAT and ACT with clarity, strategy, and confidence..

 1:00-1:45 PM & 2:00-2:45 PM